 By Jess Rollins

-A great and fun way to house train your dog is to train her to communicate to you when she needs to go out to potty is by teaching her to ring a bell.
+A great and fun way to house train your dog is to train her to communicate to you when she needs to go out to potty is by teaching her to ring a potty train bell.
 This is best taught after your dog seems to prefer to go outside to potty and you would like to give her a good way to communicate that to you.
-This works especially well for dogs who only have only a few accidents or have accidents by the door.
+The dog bell works especially well for dogs who only have only a few accidents or have accidents by the door.
 Teaching your dog to ring a bell prevents her from needing to resort to such "uncivilized" behavior as scratching on the door or barking to tell you to let her out.

 Here's how to train your dog to ring a bell to go outside to potty:

 Show your dog the bell.
 If she touches it with her nose, give her a treat.
 Once she is touching her nose to the bell every time you show it to her, go on to the next step.
 Put the bell away when you are not practicing with it.

 Show her the bell and only feed her a treat when she rings the bell by touching it.
 Once she is ringing it every time you show it to her, go on to the next step.
 Put the bell away when you are not practicing with it.